 The most common cause of acquired hypothyroidism in the US is

 Autoimmune thyroiditis occurs most commonly during adolescence, but it also occurs in younger children, typically after the first few years of life.
 About 50% of affected children have a family history of autoimmune thyroid disease.
-Children with trisomy 21 Down Syndrome (Trisomy 21) Down syndrome is an anomaly of chromosome 21 that can cause intellectual disability, microcephaly, short stature, and characteristic facies.
-Diagnosis is suggested by physical anomalies and... read more are at increased risk of autoimmune thyroid disease.
+Children with trisomy 21 Down Syndrome (Trisomy 21) Down syndrome is an abnormality of chromosome 21 that can cause intellectual disability, microcephaly, short stature, and characteristic facies.
+Diagnosis is suggested by physical anomalies... read more are at increased risk of autoimmune thyroid disease.